rrohithram/rrohithram/README.md

 ###

-<p align="left">✨ Creating bugs since 2018<br>📚 Currently improving my Flutter Skills<br>🎯 Goals: Would like start React and React Native before the end of the year 🙃<br>🎲 Fun fact: I use light mode in VSC 😉</p>
+<p align="left">✨ Creating bugs since 2018<br>📚 Currently improving my Dev Skills<br>🎯 Goals: Would like finish my projects before the end of the year 🙃<br>🎲 Fun fact: I use light mode in VSC 😉</p>

 ###